This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 In this case we will assume you want to have one or more spare drives that can be used on multiple PNAs.
 This involves

-First, for older PNAs, make sure you have copies of all the various mxcalfiles for every instrument (see above.)
+- For ORIGINAL PNAs, make sure you have a copy of all the various mxcalfiles (see above.)

 If the hard drive is new and has never been used in a PNA before, simply install it in the PNA, turn it on,

 allow it to initialize.
 Then copy all unique files previously stored (under "Pre-Planning" above) to the appropriate location.
 Close, then restart the PNA application.
 At this point, you are done.

 Assuming the hard drive has previously been used in another PNA before, you must follow these steps.
 These can be done on

 the PNA itself, or you can use a USB enclosure together with a PC.